Glossary of printing terms

 The process of arranging pages in the correct order for a book.

 Pantone® colours (commonly referred to as Spot Colours) are pre-mixed solid inks.
-Pantone® is the name of the company that makes the ink.
+Pantone® is the name of the company that has provided and maintains an industry recognised method of describing colours for printing.

 Paper